 The honey bee is an amazing creature and a wonder to behold.
-In addition to the cherished honey, wax, and other products honey bees produce, they are recognized as our prime crop pollinators.
-And no other bee does on-demand pollination like the honey bee.
+In addition to the cherished honey, wax and other products their colonies produce, they are also our prime insect crop pollinator.
+No other bee is as adaptable for on-demand pollination as the honey bee.

-But the honey bee is not alone and is actually just one in over 20,000 described bee species in the world, over 4,000 in North America, and over 500 in Oregon.
+But the honey bee is not alone and is actually just one in over 20,000 described bee species in the world, over 4,000 in North America, and over 600 in Oregon.
 The honey bee is a non-native that first came to the Americas in the early 1600’s.
-And while the honey bee is a pollinator of many crops, there are numerous examples of native and wild bees doing major crop pollination work as well.
-With an ever-increasing number of maladies and hardships facing honey bees, it seems wise to seek a better understanding of our native and wild bees and the role they play in various ecosystems.
+And while the honey bee plays a huge role in crop pollination, there are numerous examples of native and wild bees doing major pollination services as well.

 The Alkali bee and a leafcutter bee are primary pollinators of alfalfa seed in the Pacific Northwest, bumble bees play a significant role in blueberry and cranberry pollination, and numerous native bees (including masons) are important supplementary pollinators of fruit and seed vegetable crops.
 Of course, of our native flora has relied on indigenous bees for millions of years.

 There is growing interest to better appreciate our “forgotten pollinators”, to recognize their importance in the natural world, to comprehend their contributions, and do more to safeguard their future.
 Honey bees are an established aspect of managed landscapes, but there are some areas where perhaps they don't belong, such as natural and wild areas where they can create pressure on natives for floral resources.